 Declutter Your Morning Schedule

 This is why it is important that you work out before bed.
 This way, you get to kill two birds with one stone.
 You enjoy the benefits of working out in the evening, and in the morning, you can hit that snooze button for one last round of sleep without worrying about missing exercises.

 There's a widespread belief that working out before bed will wreak havoc on your sleeping pattern.
 However, that is not necessarily true.
 The important thing for you is to ensure that you always keep your exercises moderate.
 Refrain from exercises that will strain you, like lifting very heavy weights.

-According to a research done in 2018, evening exercises have positive effects on sleep.
+According to research done in 2018, evening exercises have positive effects on sleep.
 Moderate evening exercises can increase slow-wave sleep, the deepest stage of sleep.